Tyrrrz/CliFx/Readme.md

 // $ ./myapp --foo <value...> --bar <value...>
 ```

-Finally, options can also be configured to rely on an environment variable for fallback, which is useful for required inputs that the user doesn't want to specify every time:
+Finally, options can also be configured to rely on an environment variable for fallback, which is useful for required inputs that the user may not want to specify every time:

 ```csharp
 // If the value is not provided from the command line, it will be read